Dev-Patel-IT-Tech/azure-network-analysis/README.md

 # Azure Network Protocol Analysis

-Two-VM environment deployed in Microsoft Azure to analyze live network traffic using Wireshark across five protocols, with real-time NSG firewall configuration and testing.
+Two-VM environment deployed in Microsoft Azure to capture and analyze live network traffic across five protocols using Wireshark, with real-time NSG firewall rule testing.

+Built to develop hands-on understanding of how ICMP, SSH, DHCP, DNS, and RDP behave at the packet level - protocols that come up daily in IT support troubleshooting.

 ## Environment